cds-astro/cds-votable-rust/README.md

 ## To-do list

+* [ ] Add a check method ensuring that user input VOTAbleValue (using the API to build a VOTable) matches the table schema (or automatically converting in the right VOTableValue)
 * [ ] Add much more tests!
 * [ ] Add possibility to convert to/from `TABLEDATA`, `BINARY`, `BINARY2`
 * [ ] Enrich `votable::impls::Schema.serialize_seed`